QuanEstimation/QuanEstimation/docs/src/guide/guide_Sopt.md

     states in the final episode and the values of the objective function in all episodes will be saved.
-If set `True` then the states and the values of the objective function obtained in all episodes will be saved during the training. `method` represents the algorithm used to optimize the states, options are: "AD", "PSO", "DE", "DDPG" and "NM". `**kwargs` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.
+If set `True` then the states and the values of the objective function obtained in all episodes will be saved during the training. `method` represents the algorithm used to optimize the states, options are: "AD", "PSO", "DE", "DDPG", and "NM". `**kwargs` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.

-    `tspan` is the time length for the evolution, `H0` and `dH` are the free Hamiltonian and its derivatives with respect to the unknown parameters to be estimated. `H0` accepts both matrix (time-independent evolution) and list (time-dependent evolution) with the length equal to `tspan`. `dH` should be input as $[\partial_a{H_0}, \partial_b{H_0}, \cdots]$. `Hc` and `ctrl` are two lists represent the control Hamiltonians and the corresponding control coefficients. `decay` contains decay operators $(\Gamma_1, \Gamma_2, \cdots)$ and the
+    `tspan` is the time length for the evolution, `H0` and `dH` are the free Hamiltonian and its derivatives with respect to the unknown parameters to be estimated. `H0` accepts both matrix (time-independent evolution) and list of matrices (time-dependent evolution) with the length equal to `tspan`. `dH` should be input as $[\partial_a{H_0}, \partial_b{H_0}, \cdots]$. `Hc` and `ctrl` are two lists represent the control Hamiltonians and the corresponding control coefficients. `decay` contains decay operators $(\Gamma_1, \Gamma_2, \cdots)$ and the